 Depending on the intensity of exercise, it can increase or decrease cortisol.

+Intense exercise increases cortisol shortly afterward but will decrease a few hours later.
 This short-term increase helps coordinate growth of the body to meet the challenge.
-Additionally, the size of the cortisol response lessens with habitual training (
+Additionally, the size of the cortisol response lessens with routine training (

 By focusing on awareness of your mental and physical state, you can become an objective observer of your stressful thoughts, instead of a victim of them (